neuropsychology/NeuroKit/README.rst

 .. image:: https://img.shields.io/badge/DOI-hrv-red
         :target: https://www.mdpi.com/1424-8220/21/12/3998

-If you are looking for a comprehensive review of the most up-to-date HRV indices, a discussion of their significance in psychological research and practices, and a step-by-step guide for HRV analysis using **NeuroKit2**, the **Heart Rate Variability in Psychology: A Review of HRV Indices and an Analysis Tutorial** `paper <https://doi.org/10.3390/s21123998>`_ is a good place to start.
+If you are looking for:

+- a comprehensive review of the most up-to-date HRV indices
+- a discussion of their significance in psychological research and practices
+- a step-by-step guide for HRV analysis using **NeuroKit2**

+the **Heart Rate Variability in Psychology: A Review of HRV Indices and an Analysis Tutorial** `paper <https://doi.org/10.3390/s21123998>`_ is a good place to start.

 .. code-block:: tex